 - Located to the north of Hatfield Peverel and main line railway, the area extends northwards towards the village of Terling.
 The boundary of the area is loosely defined by the 25m AOD contour. - The character area comprises the river corridor, floodplain and lowest slopes of the River Ter.
-The river itself is a minor feature in the landscape, apparent only as a thread of trees and vegetation along the banks of the channel. - The boundary wraps around minor tributaries that feed into the river one rising at Termitts Farm on the east side of the valley, and another rising at Toppinghoe Hall on the west side of the valley. - Settlement in the area is limited, based on farmsteads and clusters of cottages at the edge of the floodplain, at the confluence of the tributaries on either side of the valley and the River Ter itself. - Land cover comprises a series of small to medium and irregularly shaped fields arranged around the river channel, under a mix of pasture and arable production.
+The river itself is a minor feature in the landscape, apparent only as a thread of trees and vegetation along the banks of the channel. - The boundary wraps around minor tributaries that feed into the river one rising to Termitts Farm on the east side of the valley, and another rising towards Lost Wood to the south of Berwick Place on the west side of the valley. - Settlement in the area is limited, based on farmsteads and clusters of cottages at the edge of the floodplain, at the confluence of the tributaries on either side of the valley and the River Ter itself. - Land cover comprises a series of small to medium and irregularly shaped fields arranged around the river channel, under a mix of pasture and arable production.
 Fields are enclosed with a

-- network of hedgerows and trees with species characteristic of a river valley landscape alder/willow/oak etc, which link with blocks of woodland at the edge of the floodplain. - In the south of the area, the arable farmland is interspersed with specimen trees remnants of a former parkland landscape in the vicinity of Toppinghoe Hall. - Berwick Place on the western fringes of the area, lies within gardens and grounds comprising grassland interspersed with mature trees, with hedgerows and substantial trees to the perimeter. - Public access from the village is limited to a path leading from The Street beneath the A12 and the main line railway, and then following the railway embankment towards Terling Hall Road.
-Another path continues from Terling Hall Road towards Toppinghoe Hall and connects with further paths in the west of the parish.
-On the eastern side of the valley there is a path which rises from Terling Road to Termitts Farm. - Views in and around the area are limited to views from footpaths and unenclosed sections of the roads on either side of the valley.
+- network of hedgerows and trees with species characteristic of a river valley landscape alder/willow/oak etc, which link with blocks of woodland at the edge of the floodplain. - In the south of the area, the arable farmland is interspersed with specimen trees remnants of a former parkland landscape in the vicinity of Toppinghoe Hall. - Berwick Place on the western fringes of the area, lies within gardens and grounds comprising grassland interspersed with mature trees, with hedgerows and substantial trees to the perimeter. - Public access from the village is limited to a path leading from the A12 alongside the river and beneath the main line railway.
+This path rises westwards towards the Terling Hall Road north of Berwick Farm.
+Elsewhere in the character area, a path leads to Toppinghoe Hall and connects with paths in the vicinity of the Waltham Road on the west of the parish, with another path rising to Termitts Farm in the east. - Views in and around the area are limited to views from footpaths and unenclosed sections of the roads on either side of the valley.
 The containment provided by vegetation along the river and on the floodplain results in short-distance views.
 Longer distance views into and across the valley are available at higher elevations associated with the minor tributaries, such as at Termitts Farm in the east and adjacent to Toppinghoe Hall in the west.
 However the framework of vegetation prevents any impression of the northern fringes of the village.